railwayapp/nixpacks/docs/pages/docs/providers/node.md

 # {% $markdoc.frontmatter.title %}

-The Node provider supports NPM, Yarn, Yarn 2, and PNPM.
+The Node provider supports NPM, Yarn, Yarn 2, Bun (as a package manager & runtime) and PNPM.

 ## Environment Variables